pwbriggs/music-assistant.github.io/docs/music-providers/tidal.md

 ## Features

-- Support for Artists, Albums, Tracks and Playlists.
+- Support for Artists, Albums, Tracks and Playlists
-- Items in your Tidal library will be marked as "Favourites" in Music Assistant.
+- Items in your Tidal library will be marked as "Favourites" in Music Assistant
-- Marking an item as a "Favourite" from the Music Assistant interface will also mark it as favourite in Tidal.
+- Marking an item as a "Favourite" from the Music Assistant interface will also mark it as favourite in Tidal
-- On playback, the highest quality FLAC HiFi version will be selected.
+- On playback, the highest quality FLAC HiFi version will be selected
+- Radio Mode is supported

 ## Configuration

 - In the configuration, you only need to click the button to authenticate with Tidal.
-Then you will be redirected to the Tidal login page and the device code will be automatically filled.
+Then you will be redirected to the Tidal login page and the device code will be automatically filled

 ## Known Issues / Notes

 - If the authorisation process gets stuck then try a different browser.
-It is likely the authorisation pop up window is being blocked,
+It is likely the authorisation pop up window is being blocked

 ## Not yet supported